 The Best Home Office Chairs Under £200

 Back, neck and shoulder complaints are common amongst those of us who spend extended quantities of time in front of a screen.
-And while a good office chair alone isn’t going to fix that, an ergonomically designed chair built for the purpose of working on a screen will help.
+And while a good office chair alone isn’t going to fix that, an ergonomically designed chair built for the purpose of working on a screen will help to improve your home office set up for whatever duration you’re working from home.

 Best Home Office Chairs Under £200